7 Skill-Building Photography Exercises That Really Work

-Despite how easy it looks, photography is hard.
-Deceptively hard.
-In reality, there are three separate learning curves to conquer: the technical aspects of the camera, the theory of light and shadows, and the actual composition of a photo (sometimes called “seeing the shot”).
+Despite how easy it looks, photography is hard, with three learning curves to conquer: the technical aspects of the camera, the theory of light and shadows, and the actual composition of a photo (sometimes called “seeing the shot”).

 That last part is the hardest thing for beginners to grasp.
-Light is a hard science and cameras are just buttons, but composition has an artsy component that can’t be easily taught.
-It must be discovered by the photographer himself.
+Composition has an artsy component that can’t be easily taught.
+It must be discovered by the photographer themselves.

-Fortunately, there are exercises out there that can help “develop your photographic eye”, so to speak, and practical experience is the only guaranteed way to understand composition.
-Here are the most effective exercises we’ve found.
+Fortunately, there are photography exercises that can help “develop your photographic eye”.
+And with practical experience being the only guaranteed way to understand composition, these are the most effective photography exercises we’ve found.

 1. Crop Someone Else’s Photos

 Great photography starts with the eye, not the camera.
-This means it should be possible to develop your photographic eye without even touching a camera or lens — and it is.
-For this exercise, all you’ll need is a basic photo editing program like Paint, GIMP, or Picasa.
+This means it should be possible to develop your photographic eye without ever touching a camera or lens.
+And it is!
+For this photography composition exercise, all you’ll need is one of the easy-to-use photo editing programs like Paint or GIMP.

-First, learn the fundamental rules of photo composition.
-You don’t have to know all of them right now, but you should know at least one, as this exercise will force you to start putting these rules into practice.
+First, learn the fundamental rules of photo composition .
+You don’t have to know every single one of them right now, but you should know at least one, as this exercise will force you to put these rules into practice.
 We recommend starting with the Rule of Thirds.

-Next, go to a free photo-hosting site like Flickr or 500px and download a whole bunch of images to your computer.
-(The easiest way it to right-click and “Save Image As”).
-Any kinds of images will work, but this exercise works especially well with portraits and landscapes.
+Next, go to a free photo-hosting site like Flickr or 500px and download a bunch of images to your computer.
+(The easiest way is to right-click and “Save Image As”).
+Any kinds of images will work, but this exercise works best with portraits and landscapes.